apache/gravitino/docs/how-to-build.md

     ./gradlew build
     ```

    > Note: The first time you build the project, downloading the dependencies may take a while.
+You can add `-x test` to skip the test, like `./gradlew build -x test`.

 3. Deploy the Gravitino project in your local environment.